 - The Engineer Jobs

 - Fish4Jobs Engineering

-Recruitment agencies sometimes advertise jobs and often handle contract vacancies, particularly for experienced engineers.
+Specialist recruitment agencies handle contract vacancies, particularly for experienced engineers.

-Some organisations offer graduate training schemes, which involve a rotation of posts in the first two to three years in order to help gain the necessary competencies and experience.
+Some larger organisations offer graduate training schemes, which involve a rotation of posts in the first two to three years in order to help you gain the necessary competencies and experience.

-Employers may also offer training in core business skills, such as project management, report writing or presentation skills.
+You may also receive training in core business skills, such as project management, report writing or presentation skills.